Few tourists and sadness over divided Korea at Kim holiday villa

 Cho, 85, said he had undertaken missions in disguise over the border in the 1950s to capture enemy soldiers.
 He and other former agents saw the chances of unification as remote.

-Fellow veteran Kang Tae-Chang, 84, was sceptical about the chances of ever visiting his home town in today's North Korea.
+Fellow veteran Kang Tae-Chang, 84, was skeptical about the chances of ever visiting his home town in today's North Korea.

 "That just isn't going to happen," he said.